Concerns about wellbeing

 Those with the highest level of needs may need some care and support – this could be on a short term basis, for example following a hospital stay, or longer term.
 Find out more about organising care and support.

 If you are worried about an adult who is in immediate danger or needs medical treatment contact the police and/or call an ambulance on 999.

-If it is not an emergency situation, you can report concerns around an adult to us.
+If it is not an emergency situation, you can report concerns around an adult who is at risk of abuse to us.